JesusKris/discord-bot/README.md

 <!-- ctrl + shift + v to preview -->
-# kood-bot - A Discord bot
+# kood/bot - A Discord bot

 ## A discord bot made with the intent to improve the overall experience of [kood/Johvi](https://kood.tech/) Discord server for the students and school staff.